eacatalyst/oci/oke/wordpress/README.md

-WORDPRESS Example on Oracle Cloud Infrastructure
+# Wordpress on Oracle Container Engine for Kubernetes (OKE)

-The example creates wordpress application with a mysql backend.
+## The example creates wordpress app with a mysql backend.

-Pre-requisites: OKE Cluster in OCI with basic setup of Networking infrastructure.
+Pre-requisites: OKE Cluster in Oracle Cloud Infrastructure (OCI) with basic setup of networking infrastructure.

 1. Creates two PVC (50GB) each for wordpress and mysql pods
 2. Creates a mysql deployment and attaches the block volume with the pod hosts.